turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:4157996][end:4172198]] One thought on that asking like what does active inference or linear regression or some other method again, this is who knows, is this just deep esoteric instrumentalism?
 [[start:4172374][end:4175410]] But asking what does it have to say about this symbol?
 [[start:4175510][end:4179230]] What does active inference have to say about the letter E in English?
-[[start:4180930][end:4196638]] Can it be as simple as to say that that's a category error and that you could make a toy example or a pedagogical example where symbol one and symbol two oscillate in a multi agent simulation or you could make a generative model for an alphabet and leave it abstract.
+[[start:4180930][end:4196638]] Can it be as simple as to say that that's a category error and that you could make a toy example or a pedagogical example where symbol one and symbol two oscillate in a multi-agent simulation or you could make a generative model for an alphabet and leave it abstract.

 1:09:56 [[start:4196734][end:4212810]] But you're never going to connect to the historiosity and the real enactment of the English letter E unless you're confronting the minute particulars and the actual embodiment of that letter.
 [[start:4213470][end:4222650]] And then there's different course grainings, different iterated modeling decisions, different questions about how do you include and participate in the different stages of the scientific process.

 1:10:22 [[start:4222720][end:4230654]] But it's like you're in the specifics at that point, active inference doesn't have an opinion on the letter E because we wouldn't want it to.
 [[start:4230772][end:4232974]] It would be too opinionated about the wrong things.
-[[start:4233012][end:4250194]] It'd be making assumptions and bringing axioms into play that would be extremely constraining and so it remains general as a framework and the free energy principle even more differently.
+[[start:4233012][end:4250194]] It'd be making assumptions and bringing axioms into play that would be extremely constraining and so it remains general as a framework and the free energy principle even more/differently so.

 1:10:50 [[start:4250242][end:4255318]] So but when we get into the actual, that's where we're connecting to the real systems of interest.
 [[start:4255484][end:4267660]] But how could we make claims and advance them socially about systems of interest when we're not even it's like comparing bridge building as a concept with this bridge right here.